ctheissen/nirspec_fmp/README.md

 # nirspec_pip
-The nirspec_pip is to make the required changes before processing [NSDRP] (https://github.com/Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline).
+The nirspec_pip is to make the required changes before processing [NSDRP](https://github.com/Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline).
 More features are developing and will be updated in the future.

 Authors:
 * Dino Chih-Chun Hsu (UCSD)